-Seas are rough / too seasick to handle fish: If sea conditions make the deck too dangerous to work on, or if sea-sickness becomes severe, cease collecting measurements, but continue to monitor all hooks and record species caught.
+Rough seas / seasicknesss: If sea conditions make the deck too dangerous to work on, or if sea-sickness becomes severe, cease collecting measurements, but continue to monitor all hooks and record species caught.
 If sea conditions are too dangerous to remain on deck, you should make every effort to see each hook that comes up from a position of relative safety.
 These conditions are rare and impact your data quality.
 You should always document these situations in your Observer Logbook.